-Why should I donate if others do not?
+Why should I donate if others don't?

 We will only run this programme if parents want it and are prepared to contribute.
-While a small number of families in difficult circumstances can be accommodated, the school will not be able to provide the programme to your children unless there is widespread support.
-Please help by supporting the scheme and encouraging other parents to do so too.
+While a small number of families in difficult circumstances can be accommodated, unless there is widespread support for the programme then the school will not be able to provide it to your children.
+If you are interested in the school doing this, then please encourage other parents to support the programme too.